mk360/feh-battles/src/architecture.md

 ### Cons

 - A clear direction needs to be provided when assigning components.
 Since a lot of behaviors affect the unit in relation to their enemy (for example, guaranteed or prevented follow-up), it's really important to make sure component assignments stay consistent in their receiving entity.
 Components need to be assigned to their actors, not to their targets: if Unit 1 prevents Unit 2 from counterattacking, the "PreventCounterattack" component should go to Unit1.
 If Unit 2 prevents Unit 1 from making follow-ups, Unit 2 receives the "PreventFollowup" component.
 And so on.
 - ECS is more suited to real-time games who need to evaluate their state frame by frame.
-The nature of a turn-based game makes it so that any logic or behavior can be created in custom functions, outside of the framework's ecosystem.
+The nature of a turn-based game makes it so that any logic or behavior can be created in custom functions, which can be hard to reconcile with the framework's ecosystem.
 - Given that this package contains the Game World that will directly interact with external integrations, extra care should be taken to design a proper interactive API.

 ## Game Logic

+It's no surprise that since the game's launch in 2017, Skills started simple and then went on to become more and more convoluted, requiring stacking damage reduction calculations, buffs and debuffs that rely on some weird criteria, or completely new mechanics and status effects.

-Luckily, FEH Skills, however complex they could be, still rely on "blocks" or "parts" that get assembled and combined with each other.
+Luckily, however complex they could be, they still rely on "blocks" or "parts" that get assembled and combined with each other.

-Let's take the [Axebreaker 3](https://feheroes.fandom.com/wiki/Axebreaker).
+Let's take [Axebreaker 3](https://feheroes.fandom.com/wiki/Axebreaker).
 The skill breaks down to the following:

 - If the enemy has a specific weapon,
 - And unit meets a certain health threshold,
 - Add an effect that guarantees followups to unit,
 - And add an effect to unit preventing the enemy to make followups.

 This pattern is seen and used across three levels of the same skill, where the only difference is the health threshold, which is why it can be isolated into its own generic function.
+This pattern is also used across different weapon types (Swordbreaker, Lancebreaker, Bowbreaker), so the function can also take into account a variation in weapons.

+And now what happens is whenever a Skill has this "breaker" effect baked into it, we can just throw this function and guarantee the behavior we need.
+A single function, with enough flexibility, covered for 18 "simple" skills, and countless others more, with the obvious benefits of the DRY principle.
+Build [enough functions for each effect](./data/effects.ts), and what you end up with is an immense variety of Skills that can be composed with these simple blocks.

 ## Game Data